MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-microsoft-365-apps-updates-configuration-manager.md

 # Manage updates to Microsoft 365 Apps with Microsoft Endpoint Configuration Manager

 > [!IMPORTANT]
+> - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
+To learn more, [read this article](update-channels-changes.md).
-> Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**, starting with Version 2004.
+> - Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**, starting with Version 2004.
 To learn more, [read this article](name-change.md).
 In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 Microsoft Endpoint Configuration Manager has the ability to manage Office updates by using the Software Update management workflow.
 You can use Configuration Manager to update Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, as well as the subscription versions of the Project and Visio desktop apps.